Our Fifth Featured Libation of the World comes from stunning Italy

 Where to purchase Aperol?

 There is no need to leave room in your luggage for Aperol.
 It can be found in virtually every liquor store in the US.
-It is imported from Italy, and it is the same version you will find overseas.
+It is imported from Italy and is the same version you will find overseas.
 Save your luggage space for other trinkets.
 If you have a friend who is a massive fan of Aperol Spritz, you can purchase some logo glasses for a fun gift.

 Choosing your Prosecco